-- Crescent (19/20) - Capitol Limited (29/30) - Lake Shore Limited (48/49/448/449) - Cardinal (50/51) - City of New Orleans (58/59) - Meals are provided from an exclusive lounge only for Sleeping car customers. - Sleeping car customers are entitled to one alcoholic beverage (must be 21 and over). - Sleeping car customers are entitled to unlimited non-alcoholic beverages. - Breakfast service is a grab-and-go continental breakfast service. - Customers can have as many breakfast items as they like. - Lunch/Dinner Customers are entitled to one entrée per meal period. - Hours of Service: - Breakfast: 6:30AM 11:00AM - Lunch/Dinner: 11:00AM 11:00PM - Exclusive lounge is available for sleeping car customers to relax, dine and socialize 24/7. - Dining times are flexible customers can eat when they choose while the attendant is on duty.
+- Crescent (19/20) - Capitol Limited (29/30) - Lake Shore Limited (48/49/448/449) - Cardinal (50/51) - City of New Orleans (58/59) - Meals are provided from an exclusive area of a Lounge or Dining Car for First Class Sleeper customers. - First Class Sleeper customers are entitled to one alcoholic beverage (must be 21 and over). - First Class Sleeper customers are entitled to unlimited non-alcoholic beverages.
+Breakfast customers have two options: - Customers can choose continental-style grab and go options, or - Customers can choose from two prepared hot meals - Lunch/Dinner Customers are entitled to one entrée per meal period. - Hours of Service: - Breakfast: 6:30AM 11:00AM - Lunch/Dinner: 11:00AM 11:00PM - Exclusive lounge is available for sleeping car customers to relax, dine and socialize 24/7. - Dining times are flexible customers can eat when they choose while the attendant is on duty.